Skip to main content

 Download Statement (PDF)

-Pursuant to the anti-discrimination statutes, including (but not limited to) Title VII of the Civil Rights Act of 1964, as amended, (“Title VII”) and the Rehabilitation Act of 1973, employment decisions at NCD are based on equal employment opportunity for all employees and applicants for employment, regardless of their race, religion, color, sex (including pregnancy, sex, national origin, age, genetic information, disability, retaliation, or any other status protected by federal laws and regulations.)
+The mission of the National Council on Disability (NCD) is to serve as a trusted advisor to the President, Congress, federal entities, state and local governments, tribal communities and other entities.
+Fundamental to this mission is the obligation to honor the diversity of NCD’s workforce and treat all employees with respect and dignity.
+NCD promotes Equal Employment Opportunity (EEO), to encourage a climate that capitalizes on the diversity and professionalism of our workforce.
+Discriminatory or harassing behavior is not tolerated.
+Pursuant to anti-discrimination statutes, including Title VII of the Civil Rights Act of 1964, as amended (“Title VII”) and the Rehabilitation Act of 1973, employment decisions are based on equal employment opportunity for all employees and applicants for employment, regardless of their race, religion, color, sex (including pregnancy, childbirth, or related medical conditions), national origin, age, genetic information, disability, retaliation, or any other status protected by federal laws and regulations.
 Accordingly, these protections extend to all management practices and decisions, including, but not limited to, recruitment and hiring practices, transfers, reassignments, benefits, separations, appraisal systems, merit promotions, training and career development programs.
 All employees will have the freedom to compete on a fair and level playing field with equal opportunity for competition.

 Additionally, NCD remains equally committed to the full and meaningful implementation of EEO policies for all NCD employees and applicants consistent with applicable federal civil rights laws.
 Keeping this commitment will ensure NCD prevents, stops, and remedies all forms of discrimination or harassment that may occur within NCD.
 Examples of prohibited conduct include: making abusive, derisive, profane, or harassing statements; using epithets or slurs; engaging in stereotyping or intimidating acts; making or sharing racially derisive social media posts; and circulating or posting of written or graphic materials that show hostility toward individuals regardless of their protected status.

 Employees who believe they are experiencing unlawful discrimination or harassment should bring their concerns to the attention of their supervisor, a member of their management team, or to their servicing EEO office.
-Additionally, retaliation in any form against an employee who reports unlawful discrimination or harassment is strictly prohibited as NCD will not tolerate workplace harassment or reprisal against anyone who engages in protected activity.
+Additionally, retaliation in any form against an employee who reports unlawful discrimination or harassment is strictly prohibited as NCD does not tolerate workplace harassment or reprisal against anyone who engages in protected activity.

 //Signed//